coderolls/coderolls-blog/_posts/junit/2022-08-30-junit-test-case-in-java.md

 ![Showing All code covered and code coverage percentage](/assets/images/2022-08-30-junit-test-case/008-all-code-covered.png)

-Also, our `PasswordGneratorTest.java` unit test class has three unit test methods and we can see all test are passed.
+Also, our `PasswordGneratorTest.java` unit test class has three unit test methods and we can see all tests are passed.

 ![All Three Unit Test cases Passed](/assets/images/2022-08-30-junit-test-case/009-all-three-unit-test-show-success.png)